-The City of Maple Valley has two developed parks, Lake Wilderness Park and Take-A-Break Park.
+The City of Maple Valley has three developed parks, Lake Wilderness Park, Summit Park & Ballfields, and Take-A-Break Park.
 The City acquired Lake Wilderness Park from King County in January 2003.
 At 108 acres, Lake Wilderness Park is a large regional park with lots of prime shoreline, preserved forestland, and meandering pathways.
 Located within the park is Lake Wilderness Lodge and executive conference center.
 Adjacent to the park is the 40-acre Lake Wilderness Arboretum.

 Maple Valley has three lakes, two golf courses, and several miles of trails, including the Green to Cedar Rivers Trail that connects to the Cedar River Trail.

 Maple Valley Parks and Recreation Department offers many recreational activities throughout the year including: tennis lessons, day camp, adult softball, adult volleyball, and adult basketball.
 Click to view a list of current activities.